paulomarc49/ETo_climate/README.md

 # ETo Climate Clustering

+## 1. GENERAL REQUIREMENTS

+* Linux operating system.
+* WRF system.
+* HPC (optional).
+* Python.
+* Google Colab TPU.
+* Google Colab High RAM CPU.

-## 1. WRF Model Configuration and Data Processing Workflow
+## 2. WRF

-The **WRF** system must be downloaded and installed on a Linux distribution.
-For this project, **Linux Mint MATE** was chosen as the operating system.
+The **WRF** system must be downloaded and installed on a Linux distribution in a local machine or an HPC.
+For this project, **Linux Mint MATE** was chosen as the operating system in te local machine and **Ubuntu Server** for the HPC.
 This repository provides detailed instructions for configuring and processing data using the Weather Research and Forecasting (**WRF**) model.
 The workflow is designed for a specific geographical domain, enabling the processing of meteorological variables and the generation of outputs for advanced analysis.

----

-### 1.1 Requirements

-#### 1.1.1 Prerequisites
+Executing this study for other domains requires prior modification and configuration of the code provided in this repository.

+Disclaimer: The configuration and code in this repository are intended for research purposes only.
+Users are responsible for adapting the workflow to their specific needs and ensuring compliance with applicable regulations and licensing agreements for the software and data used.

+### 2.1.
+WRF system prerequisites
 Ensure the following libraries and packages are installed on your operating system:

 - `csh`